pydantic/talks/2025-04-data-council/README.md

   reliable, scalable applications, and that's still hard.

 In this workshop, we'll use **PydanticAI** & **Pydantic Logfire** to demonstrate:
-* How to build typesafe agents
+* How to build typesafe agents — important for production, even more important for development
 * The power of MCP for agents
+* How evals fit into the picture
 * The importance of tracing and observability for AI Applications
-* How evals fit into the picture